hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-02-embed-observable-notebook-stand-alone.md

 You can study the [source code](https://github.com/hongtaoh/hongtaoh.github.io/blob/sources/static/d3/explorable-data/index.html) in detail.
 I'll explain the basic ideas here.
 With `<div id="viewof-season"></div>`, we'll put the relevant visualization there.
 If needed, you can edit the style within the CSS stylesheet with `#viewof-season {}`.
 I barely used any CSS in my example, so I simply place the CSS code within `style` tags of the webpage.
 If you want more complicated styling, of course you can (and probably should) reference an external CSS stylesheet.

+Two points are worth mentioning:

+  1. Each [`id` you assigned above](/en/2020/11/02/exporting-observable-notebook/#assign-id-to-cells-you-are-importing) has to be used here.
+If there is an unused `id`, the whole web page won't render.
+If that is your case, delete the unnecessary id(s) [above](/en/2020/11/02/exporting-observable-notebook/#assign-id-to-cells-you-are-importing).

+  2. Each `id` can be used only for once.
+If you use an `id` twice, only the first one will be rendered.

 ### What if I have more than one notebook in one webpage

 It's not that difficult.
 First, import the second/third/... notebook as you import the first one.
 Remember that you need to use different names for different notebooks, for example, `import notebook2 from ...`, and `import notebook3 from ...`.